rasikasrimal/Heartlytics/frontend/README.md

 # Heartlytics Frontend

-A Next.js 14 playground for Heartlytics demos, built with TypeScript, Tailwind CSS, shadcn/ui-inspired components, Radix primitives, Zustand state, and Lucide icons.
+A polished Next.js 14 workspace for the Heartlytics studio.
+It ships with TypeScript, Tailwind CSS, shadcn/ui-inspired primitives, Radix, Zustand state, Lucide icons, and Framer Motion for subtle animation.

 ## Getting Started